This week in Blockchain #3

-This isn’t the first time a huge car company has utilised Blockchain technologies .
-Earlier this year in March, Porche announced plans to utilise Blockchain technologies to make the process of car sharing easier for its customers.
+This isn’t the first time a huge car company has utilized Blockchain technologies.
+Earlier this year in March, Porche announced plans to utilize Blockchain technologies to make the process of car sharing easier for its customers.

 Tuesday 8th of May

 Australia dedicates over $500k in a Blockchain study

 In 2017 Australia announced plans to begin its first formal investigation into Blockchain technologies.
 The outcome was in the form several use cases for Blockchain technologies and the benefits they could bring.
 Earlier this week Australia announced it had dedicated over $500k from the government budget to further explore Blockchain applications.